Free Web Hosting

 Byet

-Byet Host is one of the oldest free hosting providers around.
-They support the standard LAMP stack: Linux, Apache, MySQL, PHP — good enough for hosting websites based on WordPress, Joomla, Drupal, PrestaShop, Magento, Mediawiki (i.e. Wikipedia), Moodle (classrooms), Laravel, phpBB/vBulletin forum, or any similar PHP-based web app.
-A very similar service is offered by Hostinger.
+Byet Host (with its parent / sponsor / steward company iFastNet) is one of the oldest free hosting providers around.
+They support the standard LAMP stack: Linux, Apache, MySQL, PHP — good enough for hosting websites based on WordPress, Joomla, Drupal, PrestaShop, Magento, Mediawiki (i.e. Wikipedia), Moodle (classrooms), Laravel, phpBB/vBulletin forum, or any similar PHP-based scripts and web app.

 Due to them being regularly misused by novice cyber criminals (e.g. phishers), you may find their service emails often roaming to your spam folder.